rhortal/eportem/README.md

 # ePortem

 Scripts for ePortem.
-Automates start, lunch, return and end of day.
+Automates start (office and home versions), lunch, return and end of day.

 Takes the credentials from a file.
 Copy config/credentials-example.txt to config/credentials.txt and add you DNI and Password in 2 lines, replacing the example.